- Read our review guidelines

 Types Of Roof Racks

-J-cradle or J-style rack systems are, as you may have realised, shaped like a J. These types of carriers are designed so that you can load your kayak onto the roof of your vehicle from the side.
+J-cradle, J-hook or J-style rack systems are, as you probably have guessed, shaped like a J. These types of carriers are designed so that you can load your kayak onto the roof of your vehicle from the side.
 Your kayak should then sit at around a 45 degree angle on your roof.

 This type of roof rack can be ideal if you have to carry other gear on your roof because they allow you to free up one side of your roof.
 Because of this you could also mount a second J-cradle on the other side of your car if you plan to carry two boats.